-Torre de Belem is one of Portugal’s most renowned monuments and exhibits some exquisite examples of Portuguese stonework dating back to the 1500s.
+Torre de Belem is one of Portugal’s most renowned monuments and is a great example of Portuguese stonework dating back to the 1500s.
 The UNESCO world heritage site is situated inside the parish of Santa Maria de Belém and was built to guard the entrance of the Lisbon harbour.
-You can catch a 45minute tram to Belem from central Lisbon.
+You can catch a 45 minute tram to Belem from central Lisbon.

 The Mercado da Ribeira